john-p-knapp/food-exp/recipes/mexican_chicken_cassarole.md

 4. Preheat oven to 350F.
 5. Saute **1 cup onion** minced in **2 tsp olive oil** .
 When the onions start to soften add **4.5 oz green chiles** .
 Continue until softened and add reserved cooking liquid, **1 cup evaporated skim milk** , **4 oz Monterey Jack cheese** shredded, **2 oz cream cheese** , **10 oz enchilada sauce** .
 Stir well.
 6. Stir in shredded chicken; cook 2 minutes.
 Remove from heat.
-7. Place 4 of the **12 six inch corn tortillas** in the bottom of a 2-quart casserole which has been lightly greased.
+7. Place 4 of the **12 corn tortillas** in the bottom of a 2-quart casserole which has been lightly greased.
 8. Spoon 2 cups chicken mixture over tortillas.
 Repeat layers twice, ending with chicken mixture.
 Sprinkle with **2 oz cheddar cheese** shredded.
 9. Bake at 350F for 30 minutes or until thoroughly heated.
 Let stand 10 minutes before serving.